Panasonic G90 full review

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

-Micro 4/3 cameras are often criticised, but they are not without quality.
-Panasonic and Olympus created this mount in the early 2010s as a practical way of sharing their optical fleets, to offer an alternative to APS-C hybrids that developed new technologies but lacked performance and were expensive.
-10 years later, Panasonic has developed several ranges and generations of cameras and a relatively large optical portfolio, ranging from low-end to high-end.
+Micro 4/3 cameras are often criticized, but they still have plenty going for them.
+Panasonic and Olympus created this mount in the early 2010s as a practical way to share their lens ecosystems and offer an alternative to APS-C mirrorless cameras, which were developing new technologies but were still expensive and not always as capable.
+Ten years later, Panasonic had built several camera lines and generations, along with a fairly extensive lens lineup, ranging from entry-level to high-end options.
 In fact, we have a page listing all the Micro 4/3 lenses available for both Panasonic and Olympus cameras.

-The Panasonic G90 follows in the footsteps of other cameras in the range and is described by Panasonic as a ‘versatile adventurer’.
-Why this description?
-Because it’s a camera with a construction worthy of a top-of-the-range model, capable of delivering top-of-the-range performance in both photography and video.
-Although there is an even higher-end model, the G9, the G90 offers much of what its predecessor did, but in a lighter, more compact body.
-However, it doesn’t offer as much as the more ‘amateur’ version of the GX9 or Olympus cameras in the same format, such as the E-M5 III.
+The Panasonic G90 follows in the footsteps of the other cameras in the range and was described by Panasonic as a “versatile adventurer.”
+Why that description?
+Because it has the build quality of a higher-end model and is capable of delivering strong performance in both photography and video.
+Although the G9 sits above it in the range, the G90 offers much of what its predecessor did, but in a lighter, more compact body.
+However, it also offers more than more amateur-oriented cameras such as the GX9, or Olympus models in the same format, like the E-M5 III.

 Key features of the Panasonic G90